-Basic Steps for Successful Public Relations:
+Essential Steps for Effective Public Relations

-Step 1: Identify a PR representative for the Lodge.
+Step 1: Appoint a PR Representative

-The Worshipful Master should select a member of his Lodge as a PR Chairman.
-This Brother should have a passion for effective communication and a commitment to promoting the Lodge's events and activities.
+The Worshipful Master should designate a PR Chairman from among the Lodge members.
+This Brother should possess a passion for communication and a commitment to promoting Lodge events and activities.
+His role is instrumental in ensuring that the Lodge maintains a positive public presence.